Vantiq/vantiq-extension-sources/udpSource/README.md

 then the resulting map would be exactly the same, as the Map in lvl2 would have been overwritten by the new value.

 ## Licensing
-This program uses three licensed libraries: slf4j, okhttp3, and jackson-databind. okhttp3 and jackson-databind are both licensed under [Apache Version 2.0 License](http://www.apache.org/licenses/LICENSE-2.0). slf4j is licensed under [terms](https://www.slf4j.org/license.html) identical to the [MIT License](https://opensource.org/licenses/MIT).
-This SDK will be licensed under the the Apache Version 2.0 License in order to conform with the used libraries.
+This program uses several licensed libraries. okhttp3 and jackson-databind are both licensed under [Apache Version 2.0 License](http://www.apache.org/licenses/LICENSE-2.0). slf4j is licensed under [terms](https://www.slf4j.org/license.html) identical to the [MIT License](https://opensource.org/licenses/MIT). logback is licensed under either the [Eclipse Public License v1.0](http://www.eclipse.org/legal/epl-v10.html) or [Lesser GPL v2.1](www.gnu.org/licenses/old-licenses/lgpl-2.1.html), at the licensee's discretion.
+This library will be licensed under the the Apache Version 2.0 License.
+HOWEVER, due to the inclusion of logback this library is covered by the licensee's choice of the more restrictive LGPL or EPL licenses.
+It is this author's (uninformed, unofficial, non-expert) belief that if you replace logback with a less restrictive slf4j implementation then this library will instead be covered by Apache v2.0 and any terms included in the new slf4j implementation.
+It is advised that you seek professional legal counsel before following the above advice.